ji-devs/ji-cloud/documentation/src/setup/fastly/fastly.md

 Some buckets are purged automatically via a google cloud function (see [google cloud](../google_cloud/google_cloud.md) on every file change

-Others are not and require manual purging
+Others are not and require manual purging, either because they are never expected to be purged (i.e. uploads) or it would depend on the exact route and very rarely need to be purged (i.e. page templates)